okadash/shelib/README.md

 ## shelib global components
 These functions are reserved inside *cook*.
 If exist, they are invoked at one time for the shelib function
+* loadmod: good to load external shell scripts or shell functions
 * loadenv: good to declare environmental variables for shelib funcitons
-* loadmod: good to load external shell scripts or shell functions

 ## callstack components
 These functions are reserved inside *callstack()*.
 If exist, they are invoked at several times with *shiftstack()*.
 If you don't invoke *shiftstack()* inside your shelib function, all callstack component will be simplly invoked at one time and exit.
 * parsecmds: subcommand parser, good to describe *if* or *case* syntax for your subcommand definition
 * parseopts: option parser
 * parseargs: argument parser
 * execute: execution stack. if exist, run it at the last of the callstack.
-If there are any command insersion by *setexec()*, set command runs after *execute*.
+If there are any command insersion by *setexec()*, command set by *setexec()* runs after *execute*.

 ## shelib builtin functions
 * shelib core library (lib/core) includes shelib builtin functions to be loaded from *cook*